DevExpress-Examples/how-to-resize-rows-in-gridcontrol-dynamically-using-a-splitter-t157516/Readme.md

 # WPF Data Grid – Resize Row Height

 This example implements resizable rows in a DevExpress WPF [Grid](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl).
-Users can interactively change the height of individual grid rows (similar to resizing columns) and retain these changes for a consistent user experience.
+Users can interactively change the height of individual grid rows (similar to the way columns are resized) and retain these changes for a consistent user experience.

 ![Resize Row Height with a Splitter](./Images/resize-row-height.gif)